jeanbza/git-go-sqltreeconverter/example_usage_php/README.md

 # Example usage: php

-Example usage using very light php to fetch data (use any language of your choice for this) and some javascript to render the tree.
+Built for specific usecase - NOT the general case.
+Example usage using light php to fetch data (use any language of your choice for this) and some javascript to render the tree and accordion.

 ## Running